99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Lambda and CodeDeploy:
 help automate the traffic shift for Lamba aliases.
+CANNOT USE IN-PLACE DEPLOYMENT (just upgrade the code), MUST USE ONE OF THESE, because instances must be stopped and
+restarted with the new version, only EC2/On-Premises can do it.
-Linear: glow traffic by x percent every n minutes
+- Linear: glow traffic by x percent every n minutes
-Canary: x percent then 100%
+- Canary: x percent then 100%
-AllAtOnce: Immediate
+- AllAtOnce: Immediate

 Lambda function URL:
 to expose the function as HTTP endpoint without having to use API gateway ecc... can create a unique URL endpoint, access only with public internet